Terence-Babarinsa/Booking_System/README.md

 ## Sprint 2
 ### Sprint Goals
-The goal for this sprint was to complete the creation of my methods and create tests to asert their functionality
+The goal for this sprint was to complete the creation of my methods and create tests to assert their functionality
 ### Sprint Review
 Completing the creation of my methods was a success.
 While this was happening I was manually testing their functionality to check they did what was intended.
 I was able to complete the test for the method's CRUD functionality, however all my test did not pass as intended
 ### Sprint Retrospective